Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Results

-A comparison between TDCCWP and the CCDM method is useful.
-CCDM has already been validated to match static CCFULL calculations \cite{lee2023thermal}, so validate the TDCCWP method simultaneously.
-CCDM also uses a density matrix formalism to explore coherence effects dynamically, so here compares a calculation with and without the inclusion of coherence effects.
-This has been used to implement thermal effects on heavy-ion fusion reactions to generate thermally dependent cross sections \cite{lee2022coherence}.
+A comparison between TDCCWP and the quantum dynamical CCDM method is useful.
+CCDM has already been validated to match static coupled-channel calculations \cite{lee2023thermal,vockerodt2021calculating}, so validate the TDCCWP method simultaneously.
+CCDM also uses a density matrix formalism to explore decoherence effects dynamically, so we here compare a calculation with and without the inclusion of decoherence effects.
+This has been used to implement thermal effects on heavy-ion fusion reactions to generate thermally dependent cross sections \cite{lee2022coherence,lee2023thermal}.
 The comparison in Fig. \ref{fig:ccdmcomp} shows the difference between mixed and entangled initial states as well as the thermal dependence of neutron capture cross sections.

 Irrespective of the neutron incident energy, the static coupling between the two channels creates two decoupled pathways for the neutron-osmium interaction \cite{lee2023thermal}.
-These pathways are the eigenstates of the coupling potential matrix which have separate statistical weights that depend on temperature.
-As temperature increases, the population of the pathway with the more attractive nuclear interaction increases, while the population of the pathway with the less attractive nuclear interaction decreases \cite{lee2023thermal}.
-Each of these pathways are a coherent linear superposition of the $^{188}$Os target's states.
+These pathways are the eigenstates of the coupling potential matrix, which have separate statistical weights that depend on temperature.
+As the temperature increases, the population of the pathway with the most attractive nuclear interaction increases, while the population of the pathway with the least attractive nuclear interaction decreases \cite{lee2023thermal}.
+Each of these pathways is a coherent linear superposition of the $^{188}$Os states.
 Furthermore, each pathway contains the contribution of the target's ground state, irrespective of the incident energy of the neutron.
-Therefore, in the case where there is an increase in temperature the neutron's speed increases in the absorption region.
-This increase in speed results in a higher probability for the neutron to escape its capture, and therefore a decrease in the capture probability as observed in Fig. \ref{fig:ccdmcomp}.
+Therefore, in the case where there is an increase in temperature, the neutron's speed increases in the absorption region.
+This increase in speed results in a higher probability for the neutron to escape its capture and therefore a decrease in the capture probability, as observed in Fig. \ref{fig:ccdmcomp}.